lesereli000/Pokemon-TCG-Evolution/README.md

 2. Shuffle your 60-card deck

-3. Draw top 7 cards
+3. Draw the top 7 cards into your hand

 4. If you have ONE OR MORE basic Pokémon in your hand, put ONE face down as your active Pokémon